Vetchu/protocol-design-assignments/paragraphs/04_general_mechanism.md

 ## General mechanism

-In this section, the general mechanism of the model is described of {{NAME}} is described.
+In this section, the general mechanism of the model is described of XTP is described.
 The interactions between the client and server are therfore here described.

 ### Connection establishment